machineid-io/python-sdk/README.md

 # MachineID Python SDK

-Official Python client for the **MachineID** API.
+Official Python SDK for MachineID.

-This SDK provides a thin, explicit wrapper around MachineID’s device enforcement endpoints.
+MachineID is an enforcement control plane — not an orchestrator.
-It is designed for AI agents and distributed systems that need predictable, real-time control over whether a process is allowed to execute.
+It provides a hard, authoritative allow / deny decision before code executes.

-MachineID acts as an authority layer — not an orchestrator — enabling centralized revoke / allow decisions without managing processes directly.
+This SDK is designed for AI agents, workers, schedulers, and distributed systems that need centralized execution control without managing infrastructure.

 ---